jawkat/printf/README.md

-Write our printf function team kevin and jawad.
+This is a collaborative project between kevin and jawad on the printf project